How counselling can help

-I have worked with a counselling charity for 7 years and have experience working with many issues.
+I have been in practice for 9 years and have experience working with many issues.
 For example:

 Abuse (emotional, Physical, Domestic), Anger, Anxiety and Depression, Bereavement And Loss, Bullying, Divorce, Family Dynamics, Identity Issues, Infidelity, Infertility And Its Emotional Impact, Panic, Post Natal Depression, Relationship Problems, Stress (including work related), Trauma, Panic attacks, Relationship Problems, Post Natal Depression and Low Self-confidence and Self-Worth.

 In addition to working in private practice I teach on a counselling degree programme.

 ASSIST Suicide Prevention

 Level 3 working theraputically with children and young people

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.